Motari2004/Motari2004/README.md

 **Live Application:** https://scorpioai.vercel.app

 **Overview:**
 ScorpioAI is a production-grade web application that leverages artificial intelligence to deliver intelligent, scalable, and secure user solutions.
-The system is designed with a strong emphasis on clean architecture, performance optimization, and long-term scalability.
+The system is designed with a strong emphasis on clean architecture, performance optimization, and long-term maintainability.

 **Core Technologies:**
 React, Node.js, Tailwind CSS